-- Firm means (a) A sole practitioner, partnership, corporation or other entity of professional accountants: - (b) An entity that controls such parties, through ownership, management or other means; - (c) An entity controlled by such parties, through ownership, management or other means; or - (d) An Auditor-General's office or department.
+- (a) A sole practitioner, partnership, corporation or other entity of professional accountants; - (b) An entity that controls such parties through ownership, management or other means; - (c) An entity controlled by such parties through ownership, management or other means; or - (d) An Auditor-General's office or department.

 Material Business Activity means an activity of an entity that has the potential, if disrupted, to significantly impact upon the quality, timeliness or scale of Professional Services offered by a Member in Public Practice or received by a Client.
-Whether an activity is a Material Business Activity should be based on an assessment of the risk associated with the nature and size of the activity conducted.
-Material Business Activities exclude the internal activities of the Firm such as record storage or software application hosting, that do not involve an active role in the Professional Service delivered to the Client.
-SC13, SC14, SC15, SC18, SC21, SC22, SC40, SC42, SC42
+Whether a business activity is a Material Business Activity should be based on an assessment of the risks associated with the nature and size of the activity and the business activity's relevance to the Professional Service delivered to the Client.
+Material Business Activities exclude the internal activities of a Firm such as record storage or software application hosting, as these internal activities merely support the Professional Services delivered to the Client.